 In the photo above are the cucumbers I have growing on trellis’ in the veggie garden.
 My veggie garden is pretty ‘darn’ big but the cucumbers take up a space measuring 4’x4′.
 You don’t need fancy store-bought trellis’ for your cucumbers to stay compact.
 We have used 3 pieces of leftover wood stakes, drilled a hole at the top with a ‘twist tie’ to hold the T-P together.
 I use garden twin tying the strong up and gently placing the cucumber vine as it grows.
-I have been using these for five years now. ( not in these photos)
+These have been in use for a few years. ( not in these photos)

-The photo above shows my two pickling cucumber plants that are over in my Greenhouse Landscape project featured in the raised beds.
+The photo above shows my two plants I use for pickle recipe that are over in my Greenhouse Landscape project featured in the raised beds.
 There are a lot of fun annuals and herbs growing in this box as well.
 The funny thing is, I have harvested more cucumbers from this location than the four in the veggie garden.
 Can you see the little baby cucumber growing?

 Post Updated 9/2020